Wolf3s/glDoom-ps2/README.md

-# glDoom Resurrected (again!)
+# ps2-glDoom Resurrected (again!)
-This repository contains improvements for the glDoom port by Bruce Lewis
+This repository contains the ps2 port of glDoom port by Bruce Lewis

 ### Fixes (original from REDPOWAR)
 * new floor/ceiling generation code (similar to code from Doom Legacy port)